Alessandro-Mosconi/ing-sw-2022-mercurio-miranda-mosconi/deliveries/Communication Protocol.md

 ### Ask to perform an action

-Example of a request to perform an action to buy a develop card:
+Example of a request to perform an action to use/buy a character card:

 ```json
 {